iancovert/Sparse-NN/README.md

 Each of the ranking methods leads to slightly different feature selection.
 The methods that tend to achieve the best performance with a small number of features are **Bernoulli noise**, **Gaussian noise**, and **feature imputation**.
 The methods that are most consistent with the features they select are **Gaussian noise** and **Bernoulli noise**.

 To perform feature selection with these methods, a small amount of hyperparameter tuning is required.
-In our experiments we chose the model architecture and optimization hyperparameters that led to an accurate model when relying on all features.
+In our experiments, we chose the model architecture and optimization hyperparameters that led to an accurate model when relying on all features.

 ## Unsupervised feature selection

-In a paper that is under review, we proposed a method for selecting features *without* a specific supervised learning task in mind.
+In a paper that is under review, we proposed a method for selecting features without a specific supervised learning task in mind.
 The methods we developed are promising for selecting a small number of features in biological applications, e.g., high dimensional genetic data.

 The mathematical theory leads to an intuitive conclusion: when forced to observe a subset of features, the most informative features are those that are highly predictive of the unobserved ones.
 In practice, we suggest learning an input-sparse autoencoder (ISAE).
 Feel free to reach out for a preprint.